Sorry, you need to enable JavaScript to visit this website.

 Ben, a middle-aged man with myelofibrosis, poses in front of an AI-generated image of a picnic at the lake.
 Ben, a middle-aged man with myelofibrosis, poses in front of an AI-generated image of a picnic at the lake.

-An AI visualization of an myelofibrosis patient's perfect day, with a picnic at the lake on a sunny day.
-An AI visualization of an myelofibrosis patient's perfect day, with a picnic at the lake on a sunny day.
+An AI visualization of a myelofibrosis patient's perfect day, with a picnic at the lake on a sunny day.
+An AI visualization of a myelofibrosis patient's perfect day, with a picnic at the lake on a sunny day.

 An AI visualization of myelofibrosis symptoms, expressing brain fog with a notebook full of illegible scribbles.
 An AI visualization of myelofibrosis symptoms, expressing brain fog with a notebook full of illegible scribbles.